 Once located on the famed Santa Monica Pier, the Wheeler Ferris Wheel was purchased on eBay in 2008 and placed on the south shore of the Oklahoma River just west of downtown.
-Standing 100 feet high, it offers amazing views of the skyline and OKC’s famously-beautiful sunsets.
-While the Wheeler Ferris Wheel is open seasonally, the rapidly growing district also offers local brews at Big Friendly Brewery and cozy outdoor spaces for a picnic.
+Standing 100 feet high, it offers amazing views of the skyline and OKC’s famously beautiful sunsets.
+Take a ride on the Wheeler Ferris Wheel then grab a local brew at Big Friendly Brewery or find a cozy outdoor space for a picnic.
 Don’t forget to snap a few pics in front of the giant OKC sculpture before you depart.

 Embellished with Art Deco architectural details, the Arts District is a mix of historic and revitalized and is home to beloved art venues of all kinds.
 Stroll through historic Film Row and check out OKC's newest wine pub, The Study, then take in contemporary art the Oklahoma City Museum of Art and 21c Museum Hotel.
 Afterward, grab a bite to eat at the Jones Assembly, or choose from one of the several locally-owned restaurants in the district, then stop by Cafe Disco for delectable macaroons.